cmcramer/cmc-silverstripe-gridfieldbulkupdater/README.md

                             ->addComponent(new CmcGridFieldBulkUpdater())
 ```

-*lang and select all code pulled from GridFieldBulkEditingTools*
+*lang and select-all code pulled from GridFieldBulkEditingTools*